Skip to content

 • A city weekend in Bucharest (2 nights), mid-range: roughly 550 to 800 lei, most of it the hotel and a couple of good dinners.

-• One week around Transylvania, mid-range: budget from about 2,600 lei if you are pacing it like our seven-day loop, more if you eat out every night or taxi everywhere.
+• One week around Transylvania, mid-range: budget from about 2,600 lei if you’re pacing it like our seven-day loop, more if you eat out every night or taxi everywhere.

 • Two weeks, budget style: a careful traveller on dorms, set lunches and trains can do a fortnight for around 2,000 to 2,800 lei plus the flight, which is genuinely hard to match anywhere else in the EU.

-Add a rental car and its fuel and vignette if you are driving (cheap per day, but mind the deposit hold), and add flights on top of all of these.
+Add a rental car and its fuel and vignette if you’re driving (cheap per day, but mind the deposit hold), and add flights on top of all of these.

 The five-second version